 - A small cooler, plus ice, if a refrigerator is not available for storing your milk at work.
-If you forget the cooler, you can store breast milk at room temperature for 4 to 8 hours.
+If you forget the cooler, you can store breast milk at room temperature for up to 6 hours.

 - Enough milk storage containers for the number of pumping sessions you will need during your workday.